Introduction to Technical Analysis

 4. Indicators & Oscillators

-- MACD: Tracks momentum and possible trend reversals.
+- MACD: Tracks momentum shifts and possible trend transitions.

-- Bollinger Bands: Indicate price volatility and possible breakout zones.
+- Bollinger Bands: Show volatility expansion and contraction.

 5. Volume Analysis